ShadowDuke/OW_Portraits-Plus/README.md

 ## Notes

-I decided to add **portraits++** as an extra mod because its using portraits fromreal people, whereas **portraits+** is using mainly pictures from pen&paper games, etc. So if you dont like either one of those you can choose between two different portrait versions.
+I decided to add **portraits++** as an extra mod because its using portraits fromreal people, whereas **portraits+** is using mainly pictures from pen&paper games, etc. So if you dont like either one of those you can choose between two different portrait versions or just use both of them.

 <br><br>
 **Mod compatibility with all my mods**